Polymer/old-docs-site/faq.md

 (i.e. `this.children`, or other accessors).
 The difference with this approach is that it's the entire set of *potentially* distributed nodes; not those actually distributed.

+### Why do elements report zero (light DOM) children at created/ready time? {#zerochildren}

+It's generally a mistake to attempt to reference an element's children (light dom) in either the `createdCallback` or {{site.project_title}}'s `ready()` method.
+When these methods are fired, the element is not guaranteed to be in the DOM or have children.
+In addition, {{site.project_title}} calls `TemplateBinding.createInstance()` on an element's `<template>` to create its Shadow DOM.
+This process creates and binds elements in the template one by one.

+The best time to take a first look at an element's children is in the `enteredView` callback.
+This is when the element is in the DOM, has a parent, and possibly children.
+If you need to see changes to light DOM children after that, setup a Mutation Observer to do so.

 ### Can I use the `constructor` attribute without polluting the global namespace? {#constructorattr}

 By design, `constructor` puts the constructor's name on `window`.
 If you don't want